Race Course Information

 There will be one entry into the transition area and one exit to the transition area.

 1. Transition area will be open to racers at 5:30 a.m.

 2. Only body-marked racers allowed into the Transition area.

 3. Transition area will be closed for setup at 7 a.m.

 4. Transition area will re-open to allow racers to remove items at 10:30am.
-Only five racers are allowed into the transition area at a time to gather their belongings.
-This is to avoid overcrowding the transition area while racers are still on the race course.
+Only five racers are allowed into the transition area at a time to gather their belongings while racers are still on the race course.
 Once the last racer has crossed the finish line, the transition area will be open.